hauntarl/swift-cc/challenge2.md

     var i = 0, j = input.count - 1
     // end the loop, when i and j meet in the middle or cross each other while i < j {
-        // compare the Characters present at these two indices:
+        // compare the characters present at these two indices:
-        // . if Characters are not same, return false if input[i] != input[j] { return false }
+        // . if characters are not same, return false if input[i] != input[j] { return false }
         i += 1
         j -= 1
     }
-    // if the input String is a palindrome return true
+    // if the input string is a palindrome return true
 }